NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 **What can I do to recover my account?**

-At this moment there is not a way for us (NuGet) to authenticate accounts with such "Unmanaged" tenant accounts in Azure Active directory.
+At this moment there is not a way for us (nuget.org) to authenticate accounts with such "Unmanaged" tenant accounts in Azure Active directory.
 We are looking in to a better way to authenticate such accounts.

 If you want to login to nuget.org with your Microsoft account(@yourdomain.com), you(or an administrator at your company) will need to claim the ownership of the AAD by doing a DNS validation to authenticate users with email address "@yourdomain.com".
 Please follow the steps for [domains admin takeover](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/domains-admin-takeover) documented by the Azure Active directory.
 Once this is done, your normal login should start working.